-- 1. Magnesium chloride: Continues to melt snow and ice until the temperature reaches -15°F. This type of salt release 40% less chloride into the environment than either rock salt of calcium chloride.
-The is the BEST choice because it is less damaging to concrete and plants, and releases less chloride to the environment - 2.
-Potassium Chloride: Only melts ice when the air temperature is above 15°F, but when combined with other chemicals, it can melt at ice at lower temperatures.
+Magnesium chloride: Continues to melt snow and ice until the temperature reaches -15°F. This type of salt releases 40% less chloride into the environment than either rock salt or calcium chloride.
+This the BEST choice because it is less damaging to concrete and plants, and releases less chloride to the environment.
+Potassium Chloride: Only melts ice when the air temperature is above 15°F, but when combined with other chemicals, it can melt ice at lower temperatures.
 It is not a skin irritant and does not harm vegetation.
-This is a good choice. - 3.
-Calcium Chloride: Comes in the form of rounded white pellets and works at very low temperatures.
+This is a good choice.

+3. Calcium Chloride: Comes in the form of rounded white pellets and works at very low temperatures.
 Concentrations of calcium chloride can chemically attack concrete.
-It can cause skin irritation if your hands are moist when using it. - 4.
-Sodium Chloride (rock salt): The most common deicing salt and most economical.
+It can cause skin irritation if your hands are moist when using it.

+4. Sodium Chloride (rock salt): The most common deicing salt and most economical.
 Rock salt releases the highest amount of chloride when it dissolves.
 Chloride can damage concrete and metal.
 It also pollutes streams, rivers and lakes.
 It should be avoided.

-replacement and or any continue, per accordance to the

-area during snow or freezing rain.
+Application rate of dry salt in lbs/per 1000 square foot area during snow or freezing rain.

 Temperature Amount

 30°F 0.75-1.75

 25°F-30°F 1.5-2.25

 20°F-25°F 2.75-3

 15°F-20°F 2.75-3

 0°F-15°F Not recommended

 0°F or below Not recommended